Transferrin Saturation Reference Tool

 What is TIBC and how is it different from transferrin?

 Total Iron Binding Capacity (TIBC) measures the capacity of transferrin to carry iron.
 Transferrin is the protein itself; TIBC is a functional measure of how much iron that transferrin could theoretically bind.
-TIBC rises in iron deficiency (the liver makes more transferrin in an attempt to scavenge iron) and tends to fall in inflammation or chronic disease.
+Research suggests TIBC tends to rise when iron stores are low (the liver makes more transferrin to scavenge iron) and tends to fall during inflammation.
 Some labs report Unsaturated Iron Binding Capacity (UIBC) instead; TIBC equals Serum Iron plus UIBC.
 Either can be used to derive TSAT.

 Track Your Blood Work with Health3

-Health3 tracks your full iron panel — serum iron, TIBC, TSAT, ferritin — with trends, optimal ranges, and plain-language explanations.
+Health3 tracks your full iron panel — serum iron, TIBC, TSAT, ferritin — with trends, reference ranges, and plain-language explanations.